 Feeding your dog homemade food and treats allows you to decide which ingredients go into each newly prepared batch.
 This is an excellent idea for owners with dogs that need to go on a specific diet, dogs with allergies, or simply switching from regular dog food to home-cooked one.

 Cooking from scratch requires time and attention to detail.
-However, just as when cooking for the entire family, the good thoughts, love and care become ‘ingredients’ in the finished product.
-This will certainly be appreciated by your dog!
-You could even transform the cooking process in a shared activities between pet and master:
+However, just as cooking for the entire family, the right thoughts, love, and care become ‘ingredients’ in the finished product.
+Your dog will certainly appreciate this!

-As long as the person that prepares the food avoids adding extra salt, sugar, toxic ingredients and unhealthy additives, these treats will be safe for your dog.
-More so, there is the added benefit of being able to work with the ingredients that your dog really loves, save some money and enjoy some quality time with your pet.
+As long as the person that prepares the food avoids adding extra salt, sugar, toxic ingredients, and unhealthy additives, these treats will be safe for your dog.
+More so, there is the added benefit of being able to work with the ingredients that your dog really loves, save some money, and enjoy some quality time with your pet.

-A healthy and safe treat should contain only high quality ingredients, with plenty of vitamins, minerals and lots of love.
+A healthy and safe treat should contain only high-quality ingredients, with plenty of vitamins, minerals, and lots of love.

 Dogs love these in their snacks:

-Milk and derived diary ingredients may be exchanged for almond, rice or oatmeal alternatives.
+Milk and derived diary ingredients may be exchanged for almond, rice, or oatmeal alternatives.

-The way the treats are cooked/made, their ingredients and the storage have an effect on how long these products will last for.
+The way the treats are cooked/made, their ingredients, and the storage have an effect on how long these products will last for.

 Homemade treats need to be kept as you would keep any food cooked in the house: in an airtight container in a dry area.
-Depending on the ingredients used, some might require to be kept in the fridge.
+Depending on the ingredients used, some might require to be held in the fridge.

-Bearing in mind that these treats don’t contain additives and preservatives their shelf life is two-three days, if moist or up to a week in case of dry biscuits/cookies.
+Bearing in mind that these treats don’t contain additives and preservatives, their shelf life is two-three days, if moist, or up to a week in case of dry biscuits/cookies.